 Despite what you may have heard (even if you’ve been denied previously), it is very possible to obtain affordable life insurance with depression.

 I also have some bad news for you.

 You can’t just apply with any life insurance company that offers cheap rates.
-You need to play this carefully and make sure you are with the right carrier.
+You need to play this carefully and make sure you are with the right life insurance carrier.

 Not all insurers view depression the same.

 Your level of depression, treatment, medications, etc is also not the same as the next guy or gal.